kubernetes/community/community/office-hours.md

 - Western Edition: [8pm UTC](https://www.timeanddate.com/worldclock/fixedtime.html?msg=Kubernetes+Office+Hours+%28Western+Edition%29&iso=20171018T13&p1=234)

 Tune into the [Kubernetes YouTube Channel](https://www.youtube.com/c/KubernetesCommunity/live) to follow along.

-You can post questions on the [#office-hours channel](https://kubernetes.slack.com/messages/office-hours) on Slack.
+You can post questions on the [#office-hours channel](https://kubernetes.slack.com/messages/office-hours) on Slack, or if you like you can submit your question to Stack Overflow and have us take a look.

 ### How it Works